 Car pooling car parks

-To support your commute to campus Travel and Transport has established a carpooling car park on level 2 (east end) of the multi-story car park (car park 6) on the Melbourne Burwood Campus and at the Geelong Waterfront Campus Car Park off Brougham Street.
+To support your commute to campus, Deakin Transport has established a carpooling car park on level 2 (east end) of the multi-storey car park (car park 6) on the Melbourne Burwood Campus and at the Geelong Waterfront Campus Car Park off Brougham Street.
 These are designated for carpoolers only.
 To park in the designated area you will need to display either a daily, casual, general trimester or annual parking permit.
-You can still, however, save money if you share the cost of a permit.
-There are no designated carpooling carparks on the other campuses at this stage, however, Travel and Transport are investigating the possibility on the other campuses.
-You will still save money in the interim by halving the costs of your parking permit and sharing the costs of fuel.
+There are no designated carpooling carparks on the other campuses at this stage, however, Deakin Transport are investigating this possibility.
+You can still save money in the interim by sharing the costs of a parking permit and sharing fuel costs.

 - Meet at a mutual location on campus to say hi and swap details.